Abby Morton Diaz

 Abby Morton Diaz (November 22, 1821 – April 1, 1904) was a teacher, women's rights organizer, and industrial reformer.

 Early life

 She was born in 1821 in Plymouth, Massachusetts to Ichabod Morton, a prominent anti-slavery worker.
 She had five brothers and was the only daughter.
 One of her ancestors was George Morton, a Plymouth Pilgrim.

-As a young girl, Diaz was the secretary of a juvenile anti-slavery society, to whose funds each member aimed to contribute twenty-five cents weekly, which was a large sum at the time.
-To raise half her contribution she went without butter and knit garters.
+As a young girl, Diaz was the secretary of a juvenile anti-slavery society, to whose funds each member aimed to contribute twenty-five cents weekly, a large sum at the time.
+To raise half her contribution, she went without butter and knit garters.
 She was influence by anti-slavery leaders William Lloyd Garrison and Horace Mann.

 For a time, the family lived in the Brook Farm communal experiment in West Roxbury, Massachusetts, her father built a house there and in the 1840s, she was a teacher there.
 When it was clear that the community would not be a success, the Mortons returned to Plymouth.